HMS Defender (1883): Disposal and neglect

 In 1900 the Naval and the Torpedo Corps were merged with the Garrison Artillery.
 The torpedo boat, by then thoroughly outmoded, was neglected and not replaced.
-When the Government later offered the vessel for sale it was bought for almost nothing by Mr Mark Thomas, a well-known Lyttelton steam launch proprietor.
-He removed many parts and dumped the hull on the Purau Beach.
-Her engines were given to the School of Engineering at Canterbury University.
-For many years the rusty remains of Defender lay on the beach at Purau Bay.
+When the Government later offered the vessel for sale it was bought for almost nothing by Mark Thomas, a well-known Lyttelton steam launch proprietor.
+He removed many parts and dumped the hull on the Purau beach.
+Her engines were given to the School of Engineering at University of Canterbury.
+For many years the rusty remains of Defender lay on the beach at Purau.
 The conning tower was eventually used in a nearby paddock as a watering trough, the steel plating, funnels, and deck fittings long since removed.
 Her ignominious end was the result of neglect and misuse from the time of her arrival at Lyttelton.
 In 1909 the Mt.
 Herbert County Council used a traction engine to pull the hull further up the shore but the whole thing broke in two during this operation.
 The rusty remains littered the beach until well after the Second World War.
 The local Borough Council eventually bulldozed what was left into a pit.

 Preservation

 In 1999 the remains were recovered, and now form part of the exhibition at the Lyttelton Torpedo Boat Museum.
-Housed in the historic magazine building in Magazine Bay it exhibits the remains of the hull, an engine and other artefacts.
+Housed in the Category 1 listed historic magazine building in Magazine Bay, the museum exhibits the remains of the hull, an engine and other artefacts.